MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 | Identity | If you deployed Active Directory Domain Services or Microsoft Entra Domain Services into your Identity subscription/spoke, expand the service into the new Azure region. |

 > [!NOTE]
-> You might be able to use [Availability Zones](/azure/availability-zones/az-overview#availability-zones) instead of deploying into an additional Azure region.
-Review and assess whether this is possible based on your requirements and whether [Availability Zones are supported](/azure/availability-zones/az-region) in your region and for the services you want to use.
+> You should also use [Availability Zones](/azure/availability-zones/az-overview#availability-zones) for high availability within a region.
+Check whether [Availability Zones are supported](/azure/availability-zones/az-region) in your region and for the services you want to use.

 ### High-level approach